gentoo-mirror/SarahMiaOverlay/README.md

 You should not get this message but if it does happen, please do the following depending on whether your /etc/portage/package.unmask is directory or a file:

 *If etc/portage/package.unmask is a file:*

 	printf '\n# Needed for budgie-desktop\nnet-wireless/gnome-bluetooth:2' > /etc/portage/package.unmask

 *If etc/portage/package.unmask is a directory:*

 	echo 'net-wireless/gnome-bluetooth:2' > /etc/portage/package.unmask/budgie-desktop-bluetooth

 If you do not use blue-tooth please disable the `bluetooth` useflag:

 	echo 'gnome-extra/budgie-desktop -bluetooth' > /etc/portage/package.use/budgie-desktop-no-bt

-### 7) Works funny after upgrading from 1.8.2 to 1.9.2
+### 7) Budgie-Desktop acts weird after upgrading from 1.8.2 to 1.9.2

-Due to budgie-session being new a simple relog may not properly do session tracking.
+Due to budgie-session being new and replaces gnome-session, a simple relog may not properly do session tracking.
 A system reboot should clear any and all issues that may be present (not sure if just restarting X/wayland server will work..)

 ## Notes: